marano/blog/_posts/2014-07-17-5-work-culture-benefits.markdown

 <!--more-->

-Since I've started in HE:labs, I am always surprised by the alternative work culture we have here and it's benefits.
+Since I've started in HE:labs, I always get surprised by the alternative work culture we have here and the benefits it comes along with it.
 Teams that work on a particular project don’t have a manager to help them make decisions or manage the share of tasks.
 But it still works and it is much more engaging work this way than on a hierarchical organization.

 Why?